apache/hudi/docs/_docs/2_6_deployment.md

 ## CLI

-Once hudi has been built, the shell can be fired by via  `cd hudi-cli && ./hudi-cli.sh`.
+Hudi CLI tool helps in managing Hudi tables.
+If you are looking to manage a local table, you can just invoke `hudi-cli.sh` from hudi-cli/ directory.
+No other additional steps are required.
+However if you are looking to access a dataset in HDFS or EMR etc, you need to do the following:

+ - Tar hudi-cli/*
+ - Import the tar to dfs
+ - Untar
+ - Set below env variables

+   `HADOOP_CONF_DIR // represents your hadoop conf dir.
+In EMR value = /etc/hadoop/conf`

+   `SPARK_CONF_DIR // represents your spark conf dir.
+In EMR value = /etc/spark/conf`

+ - Launch `hudi-cli.sh` from hudi-cli directory.

 A hudi table resides on DFS, in a location referred to as the `basePath` and we would need this location in order to connect to a Hudi table.
 Hudi library effectively manages this table internally, using `.hoodie` subfolder to track all metadata.

 To initialize a hudi table, use the following command.